Yizack/mappedlove/docs/account/sign-up.md

 ## Signing up

-To create an account go to the <a href="/signup">Sign Up</a> page and fill in the form with the required information.
+To create an account go to the <a href="/signup" target="_blank">Sign Up</a> page and fill in the form with the required information.

 The sign-up form requires the following information:
 1. **Name**: Any name you want to use.